 Are you selling yourself short?

 The problem with negativity is that it’s something only the negative person can fix, and then, only if you truly want to.
 Negativity is a skill you develop as a result of your own beliefs about yourself, what other people tell you and your personal experience with success and failure.
 Some very successful people still view themselves in a negative light because they focus instead on their failures, rather than their successes.

 This reason leads us to the next.

 When one partner or the other is highly emotional and doesn’t manage small crises very well, the other partner gets a glimpse into what would happen should a big crisis occur.
 In other words, if you flip your sh*t every time he gets home five minutes late, he can’t imagine, and doesn’t want to hang around to see what would happen if the two of you experienced a really big problem.

 Think about it for a moment.
-When we start dating someone new, we are trying them on to see if they fit.
-We are looking for those highly emotional moments and gauging whether or not the emotional response matched the significance of the event.
+When we start dating someone new, we’re trying them on to see if they fit.
+We’re looking for those highly emotional moments and gauging whether or not the emotional response matched the significance of the event.

-Of course, we’re looking for other things, but this one can be huge to a man.
+Of course, we’re looking for other things too, but this one can be huge to a man.
 Men want to fix things.
-Chances are, if he kept coming five minutes late and you expressed some concern to him, in a non-emotional way, he would have fixed it immediately but since you lost your mind over something so small, he’s outta here.
+Chances are, if he keeps coming five minutes late and you express some concern to him, in a non-emotional way, he will fix it immediately but since you lost your mind over something so small, he’s outta here.

 Why Did He Leave?
 You Were in a Codependent Relationship

 Codependent relationships never succeed.
 A codependent relationship is where one or both partners have their very happiness wrapped up in the other person.
 There are no outside activities to draw your interest in different directions.
 You thrive on requiring his attention and approval.
 You’re needy.
 You depend on him for approval, love, attention, validation and happiness.